 For example, Marshall McLuhan’s’ definition of the medium embedding itself in the message and creating a symbiotic relationship by which the medium influences how the message is perceived, is a simple proposition yet one that rings very true today.

-More so than ever before, content is the connective tissue between people and communication.
+More so than ever before, content is the connective tissue between people and brands.
 If we meld the theory from thinkers like Marshall McLuhan around today’s datafication of society, we start to understand that content is no longer a message but rather a trigger for experiences.
-It must be timely, relevant and authentic in order to be believed and absorbed.
+It must be timely, relevant and authentic in order to be believed and accepted.

 It must also be entertaining, ever-different and changing based on individual likes, needs, gender, etc. It’s about knowing people and their context better in order to make brand interaction as relevant as possible through data.
 The more passion areas and topics of interest we discover, the more connections and events can happen.